 Prof. Richard Kristopherson. (spelling error) to provide whole dried venom directors.
-The aim of this company was to collect animals to produce venom for both the World Health Organization and

-Lewis and Laurie Haddrick.
-All of Cairns, Qld.
-The company started way under export of native fauna to the USA through an American fauna dealer Ed Jones was planned and implemented.
+The aim of this company was to collect animals to produce venom for both the World Health Organization and Sydney University.
+Also the export of native fauna to the USA through an American fauna dealer Ed Jones was planned and implemented.
 The plan was to get PNG nationals to capture large quantities of native reptiles, amphibians and mammals for dispatch to the USA via Jones.
 Initially this was to be done in accordance with the